What is Quality? Quality is the degree to which a commodity meets the requirements of the customer at the start of its life. (ISO 9000)

 This misunderstanding is why ISO 9001 has such a poor reputation for delivering the customer perception improvements that senior management wanted by adopting ISO 9001—the ISO 9001 standard does not tell you HOW to design and create quality in your products and services.

-When you use a ISO 9001 quality management system in your business it cannot give you product and work quality and reliability.
+When you put a ISO 9001 quality management system into your business it cannot give you product and work quality and reliability.
 ISO 9001 gives you a management framework.
-Think of it as like a set of empty bookshelves with a tracking system.
+Think of it as like a set of empty bookshelves with a document tracking system but no books.
 It is up to you to design and build the ideal processes and products that make your customers satisfied.
 ISO 9001 can never do that for you, it only stores your QMS documents on its shelves.

 So, what is quality?
 Quality is delivered when you achieve the minimum requirement of a specified performance standard.
 Quality is a specified performance range.
 Get into the range of required performance and you have ‘quality’.
-Both the most basic Toyota Corolla and a top-of-the-line Mercedes Benz are quality cars.
-They each have specific engineering design standards to meet, and once those standards are satisfied then quality is delivered.
+Both a basic Toyota Corolla and a top-of-the-line Mercedes Benz are quality cars.
+They each have specific engineering design standards to meet and once those standards are satisfied then quality is delivered.

-To help executives, managers and supervisors understand how to create and embed quality into their workplace, I wrote an explanatory ebook with a simple, structured methodology.
-I called the approach to work quality control and assurance the Accuracy Controlled Enterprise.
-If you want information on the ACE methodology you can follow the web links at the end of this page.
+To help executives, managers and supervisors understand what is quality, how to create quality, and how to embed quality into their workplace I wrote an explanatory ebook with a simple, structured methodology.
+I called this approach to work quality control and quality assurance the Accuracy Controlled Enterprise (ACE).
+The couple of images below try to summarize the purpose and use of the ACE 3T approach of quality control and quality assurance.
+If you want more information on the ACE 3T methodology you can follow the web links at the end of this page.

 The late American Management guru Peter F. Drucker said, “Quality in a product or service is not what the supplier puts in.
 It is what the customer gets out and is willing to pay for.”
 It might be true that customers decide if they got quality results, but in the practical business world you have to embed quality into products and services so that customers can then experience it.

 In the business world, quality is indeed what the supplier puts in.
-It is always the designer and the manufacturer who instills quality, or leaves it lacking.
-The designer engineers-in quality and the manufacturer builds the quality into the product.
+It is always the designer who set the quality and the manufacturer who instills quality, or they leave it lacking.
+The designer engineers-in-quality and the manufacturer builds the quality into the product.
 A customer can only experience the effects of past quality choices and actions.

 Customers may judge quality through their perceptions, but customer opinion is not what quality is.
 Customer satisfaction is the after-effect of quality.
 Because customers cannot clearly specify in measurable engineering values what makes them satisfied, quality improvement becomes an iterative process of trial, testing and feedback on performance when used by the customer.